mostafa-amin-dt/langmem/docs/docs/guides/optimize_compound_system.md

             {"role": "assistant", "content": "Based on the research, these models..."}, {"role": "user", "content": "Great report, very thorough"}, ],
+        # Numeric score for the team as a whole
         {"score": 0.95},
     ),
 ]